 toast, or in a burning plum pudding; in fact, in any way.

-On behalf of Shoghi Effendi, letter dated 3/3/57 to individual believer, qtd.
+On behalf of Shoghi Effendi, letter dated 3/3/57 to an individual believer, qtd.

-in letter dated 12/21/72 from the Universal House of Justice to National
+in letter dated 12/21/72 from the Universal House of Justice to the National

 Spiritual Assembly of the Bahá’ís of Ecuador, in Lights of Guidance 259